brandonang23/Veriface/README.md

 # Veriface

-Veriface is a proof-of-personhood face biometrics system I designed to prevent bots and automated abuse.
+Veriface is a proof-of-personhood face biometrics system designed to prevent bots and automated abuse through facial verification.

 ## Libraries Used